 If you’re in Italy, the following are my choices of the top places to visit in Rome – in no particular order – which you should experience.
 At the end you’ll also find five unique experiences that will make your visit extra splendido.

 Just keep in mind “Rome wasn’t built in a day,” so don’t try to see it in one either.
 Allocate 3-4 days to enjoy all the Roman places that follow.
 Five days or a week would be even better.
 But if you only have 24 hours to spend in Rome, here’s a quick video on what to see.

 Half sports arena, half circus, in ancient Rome the Colosseum was capable of holding more than 50,000 spectators.
 It’s here where spectacles of the empire reached their peak, with its inauguration followed by 100 days of celebratory games.

-With the discovery and excavation of the well-preserved hypogeum, the covered area where animals were kept and gladiators prepared, you can now see a part of the Colosseum unseen for centuries.
+With the discovery and excavation of the hypogeum, the covered area where animals were kept and gladiators prepared, you can now see a part of the Colosseum unseen for centuries.